 Early in the morning, we drive to the river and start canoeing through the jungle to spot alligators and various species of birds.
 After canoeing, we walk through the forest and take the jeep back to the resort.
 After lunch enjoy a jeep drive into the national park where we can spot more wild animals, and if lucky, Royal Bengal tigers.
 After we drive back to the resort, enjoy the dinner, and walk to the community hall to view the cultural show.
 Overnight.

 Day 3: Chitwan – Kathmandu

 After breakfast, the staff will drive you to the bus station and you will board the tourist bus.
 You can get back to Kathmandu or opt for Pokhara.

 What to Expect

-On this classic Everest Base Camp Trek, you will spend 3 nights in a nice hotel in Kathmandu on a twin share basis and 12 nights on a twin share basis in traditional mountain lodges (tea houses).
+On this classic Everest Base Camp Trek, you will spend 2 nights in a nice hotel in Kathmandu on a twin share basis, one night in tented camp in Manthali, and 12 nights on a twin share basis in traditional mountain lodges (tea houses).
 Lodges are very comfortable except for a few nights at higher elevations when they are fairly basic.
 We have carefully hand-picked all places and regularly monitor their quality.
 We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.

 Tea houses are mountain lodges that are located along many of the trekking routes in Nepal that provide meals and accommodation.
 They are similar to mountain huts in the Alps except that in Nepal you primarily get private rooms and a wide choice of food.
 The tea houses, in general, offer simple but adequate accommodation; please be realistic about what to expect in the high mountains and in remote areas.
 Most tea houses are built specifically for trekkers, but some, in the more remote regions of Nepal, may double as the family’s home.